 Urban Stormwater Infiltration Policy

+Urban stormwater capture and infiltration may not be prioritized by some stormwater management agencies due to confusion caused by unclear and inconsistent regulations and unclear standards for infiltration projects.
 Supporting stormwater management agencies in prioritizing stormwater capture and groundwater recharge as a method of increasing water supplies is an important component of diversifying and improving California’s water supplies.
-This statewide infiltration policy will expand on the existing 2020 drywell guidance framework to provide clear, science-based direction on urban stormwater infiltration best practices while protecting groundwater quality and beneficial uses.
+This Statewide Urban Stormwater Infiltration Policy will contain a risk based framework for urban infiltration projects to provide clear, science-based direction on urban stormwater infiltration best practices while protecting groundwater quality and beneficial uses.
+The risk-based framework will take into consideration groundwater beneficial uses, existing site conditions such as soil characteristics, geology and geotechnical information, land uses, expected pollutants based on land use, and pretreatment system selection and design criteria.

 Project Contact Information